sunfounder/thales_kit/docs/source/faq.rst

 Q4: Code upload failed in Arduino IDE?
 -----------------------------------------
+* Make sure you have installed the Pico board in the Arduino IDE.
+* Check that the Board(Raspberry Pi Pico) or port（COMxx (Raspberry Pi Pico)）is selected correctly.
+* Make sure you have plugged the Pico into your computer.
-* Check that your Pico is correctly recognised by the Arduino IDE, the port should be COMXX (Raspberry Pi Pico), for instructions please refer to :ref:`Setup the Raspberry Pi Pico`.
+* If only COMxx (The complete one should be COMxx (Raspberry Pi Pico)) is displayed, it means that Pico is not correctly recognized by the computer.
+You need to refer to steps 5, 6, and 7 in :ref:`Setup the Raspberry Pi Pico`.
-* Check that the Board(Raspberry Pi Pico) or port（COMXX (Raspberry Pi Pico)）is selected correctly.
-* If your code is OK and you have selected the correct board and port, but the upload is still not successful.
-At this point you can click on the **Upload** icon again, when the progress below shows "Upload...", unplug the USB cable, then press and hold the **BOOTSEL** button to plug it in and the code will be uploaded successfully.